 The Mineral Resource and Exploration Target were commissioned and paid for by Resilience Mining Mongolia Limited, meeting a condition precedent from the June 30th 2021 Joint Venture and Acquisition Agreement, and subsequent extension agreements, which has been subsequently terminated by Kincora.
 Kincora currently retains a 100% interest in the Mongolian asset portfolio.

 Operational and Corporate Highlights

-Highlights for the three-month period ended March 31, 2023 include:
+Highlights for the six-month periods ended June 30, 2023 include: